 Birmingham is a relatively large city located in the state of Alabama.
 With a population of 197,575 people and 88 constituent neighborhoods, Birmingham is the second largest community in Alabama.

 Another interesting thing about Birmingham, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-The overall education level of Birmingham is somewhat higher than in the average US city of 21.84%: 27.39% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Birmingham who are college-educated is somewhat higher than the average US community of 21.84%: 28.83% of adults in Birmingham have at least a bachelor's degree.